What to Expect as an Estate Administrator

 Whilst this can be a cost effective option, executors should be warned of the greater risk this carries to them since they are personally liable and accountable to both HM Revenue and Customs and the beneficiaries.
 Our full Administration of Estate service will provide full indemnity for any loss from errors, therefore limiting the personal liability.

-Yes, we can.
-We are frequently approached by Executors who wish us to deal with the remainder of an estate administration after a Grant of Probate (or Letters of Administration) has been obtained.
-This if often because the estate administration can be complex and time-consuming, particularly if an Executor has a full-time job.
+In the majority of cases, we should be able to help, but this would largely depend upon the type of work required.
+We are frequently approached by personal representatives, who wish for us to deal with the remainder of an estate administration after a Grant of Probate (or Letters of Administration) has been obtained.
+This is often because the estate administration can be complex and time-consuming, particularly if an Executor has a full-time job.
+This is why we would always recommend that we meet with you early on to discuss the options available to you and can advise you on how to move forward, in a way that best suits you, whilst also providing you with an estimate of costs.

 Your matter will be undertaken by a member of our Wills, Trusts and Probate team.
 You can view the team’s profile pages by visiting our Meet the Team page.
 Whilst we welcome a request for a specific member of the Wills, Trusts and Probate team to act on your behalf, please note this may not always be possible, for example we may have another team member who has skills more suited to your matter.